kubernetes/enhancements/keps/sig-cloud-provider/991-cloud-controller-migration/README.md

 ## Implementation History

 - 07-25-2019 `Summary` and `Motivation` sections were merged signaling SIG acceptance
 - 01-21-2019 Implementation details are proposed to move KEP to `implementable` state.
+- 09-30-2020 `LeaderMigrationConfiguration` and `ControllerLeaderConfiguration` schemas merged as #94205.
+- 11-04-2020 Registration of both types merged as #96133
+- 12-28-2020 Parsing and validation merged as #96226